Edgar C. Polomé

-Edgar Ghislain Charles Polomé (July 31, 1920 – March 11, 2000) was a Belgian-born American philologist and religious studies scholar.
+Edgar Ghislain Charles Polomé (July 31, 1920 – March 11, 2000) was a Belgian-American philologist and religious studies scholar.
 He specialized in Germanic and Indo-European studies and was active at the University of Texas at Austin for much of his career.

 Holding a PhD in Germanic philology from the Free University of Brussels, Polomé was professor and head of the Department of Linguistics at the Official University of the Congo and Ruanda-Urundi in the late 1950s and conducted research on Bantu languages.
 He subsequently served as a professor of comparative linguistics and religions at the University of Texas at Austin from 1962 to 1997.
 While a professor at Austin, Polomé co-founded the Journal of Indo-European Studies, of which he was an editor for many years.

 Polomé was known as a specialist on Indo-European and Germanic religion.
 He was an author and editor of numerous scholarly publications, and the teacher of several students who subsequently became prominent scholars in his fields of study.